-A common theme in comments at Ticketmaster and even professional reviews is that the show gives too much stage time to Jackson's post-1980s output, which many listeners aren't familiar with and/or simply don't like as much as the earlier work — they're Just Here for the Hits.
+A common theme in comments at Ticketmaster and even professional reviews is that the show gave too much stage time to Jackson's post-1980s output, which many listeners aren't familiar with and/or simply don't like as much as the earlier work — they're Just Here for the Hits.
 For example, "Billie Jean" doesn't get a full production number, but "Earth Song" does.
-Tellingly, there have been enough complaints about the setlist that Cirque president Daniel Lamarre has gone on record as saying that Michael Jackson ONEwill focus on the bigger hits at length, rather than taking this show's "mixtape" approach.
+Tellingly, there were enough complaints that Cirque president Daniel Lamarre went on record as saying that Michael Jackson ONEwould focus on the bigger hits at length, rather than taking this show's "mixtape" approach.

-Alternatively, there are fans of Cirque du Soleil (or just circus in general) who are Just There for the Acrobats.
+Alternatively, there are fans of Cirque du Soleil (or just circus in general) who were Just There for the Acrobats.
 They tend to leave unhappy, and matters only worsened when several acts were cut in the overseas Retool.

 Tainted by the Preview: The announcement of both shows had the Cirque fanbase up in arms, primarily for 1) being yet moreJukebox Musical variants after LOVE and Viva Elvis, suggesting a chronic lack of originality on the part of Cirque, 2) coming off as a money grab for both Cirque and Jackson's estate, as he hadn't been dead a year when they were announced, and 3) being based on the work of a figure who was extremely controversial in life.